 4. If your kulfi moulds are not air tight, then first seal their top of cling film & then put the lid.

 5. Feel free to adjust the sugar quantity as per your taste.

-Hope you will like this Makhana Kulfi Recipe.
-If you try it, do tag us on your pics on Facebook or Instagram or use the hashtag #kuchpakrahahai.
+Hope you will like this easy makhana kulfi recipe.
+If you try it, do tag us on Facebook, Instagram or use #kuchpakrahahai.